Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ## Background

-A lot of people wonder why aider doesn't use LLM tools for code editing.
+A lot of people wonder why aider does not use LLM tools for code editing.
 Instead, aider asks for code edits in plain text, like this:

 ````